DannyRivasDev/Asteroids-Pygame/README.md

 - Set the initial size and speed of asteroids.
 - Customize the sprite images for the spaceship, asteroids, and bullets.

+## Sound Effects
+The game includes a laser sound effect for each bullet fired.
+You can replace the sound file with your own custom sound.